jlelong/LaTeX-Workshop-wiki/Format.md

 These commands can be accessed through Visual Studio Code's **Command Palette** (default <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> or <kbd>⌘</kbd>+<kbd>shift</kbd>+<kbd>p</kbd>).

-Whether to sort the file when calling VSCode formatting commands is set by [`latex-workshop.bibtex-format.sort.enabled`](latex-workshopbibtex-formatsortenabled)
+Whether to sort the file when calling VSCode formatting commands is set by [`latex-workshop.bibtex-format.sort.enabled`](latex-workshopbibtex-formatsortenabled).
+When formatting bibtex entries, you can decide to keep the trailing comma of the last field in each entry by setting [`latex-workshop.bibtex-format.trailingComma`](#latex-workshopbibtex-formattrailingComma) to `true`

 ### Sorting